ExevilRMKH/spring-boot-cqrs-boilerplate/README.md

-This is project created how used CQRS and Reactor-Project
+This project is message generator for anyone channel